-That said, there are some simple rules to marketing - which I like to see as a game.
-Your (marketing) job is to beat your opponents - other potential providers.
-And let's not forget that the greatest opponent is inaction.
-When the client simply decides to do nothing.
+The game of marketing is to beat your opponents - your competitors.
+And let's not forget that the greatest opponent is inaction - when the client simply decides to do nothing.

 The Game of Marketing

 - Embrace failure: Marketing is all about trying things out, not all of which will work.
-If you're not prepared to fail, ironically you will lose.
+If you're not prepared to fail, you will lose.